-I remember stepping out of my ’84 blue Bonneville Pontiac, briefcase in hand and silk tie around my neck, with a sense of excitement as I gazed at the old country school where I was about to being my teaching career.
+I remember stepping out of my ’84 blue Bonneville Pontiac, briefcase in hand and silk tie around my neck, with a sense of excitement as I gazed at the old country school where I was about to begin my teaching career.
 I was freshly minted out of college and knew I was embarking on a great adventure in little Pitsburg, Ohio.
 That country school, named Franklin Monroe, became home to me for 10 wonderful years.
 My friends were clueless about the life I lived as a teacher.
 To them, I was Jim, Jimmy, or the Big Shu (my basketball nickname).
 I was still their friend from the past.
 However, an entire community knew me differently as Mr. Schul.

 As I write this, a montage of memories flood through my mind.
 All of these memories revolve around kids, colleagues, and parents who were once such a big part of my life.
 Many of these memories bring me hearty laughs, while others bring me to tears.
 I loved those people.
 I loved them dearly.
 They reciprocated that love to me.
 All of the memories from my career revolve around the love of the people I knew.
 You see, the heart and soul of a school is the relationships within it.
 Think about your favorite teacher … think why they’re your favorite.
 Strong relationships are the groundwork for strong schools – and teachers are in the frontline of the school’s mission.